ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 The `mention-update` event will also be triggered when the user types any character after `@`, containing that text following the `@` character.
 For instance, if a user types `@` and then adds `a` the event will be emitted with data that includes the value `@a`.
 The client will be listening to this event, filter the list of users that includes the names containing the letter `a` and then dynamically update the
 `nimble-mapping-mention-user` element based on the filter data.
-Subsequently, a maximum of twenty filtered options should be transmitted to the editor.
+Subsequently, a maximum of 20 filtered options should be transmitted to the editor.

 Since the above event triggers for every key down events like to add/remove texts, move the text cursors after the `@` character which is quite